PX4/PX4-user_guide/en/advanced/gimbal_control.md

 make px4_sitl gazebo-classic_typhoon_h480
 ```

-To just test the mount driver on other models or simulators, make sure the driver runs (using `gimbal start`), then configure its parameters.
+To just test the [gimbal driver](../modules/modules_driver.md#gimbal) on other models or simulators, make sure the driver runs (using `gimbal start`), then configure its parameters.

 ## Testing